apacheignite/documentation/compute-grid/cron-based-scheduling.md

 [block:callout]
 {
   "type": "warning",
-  "body": "In current implementation, Cron shorthands (@hourly, @daily, @weekly...) are not supported, and a minimal scheduling time unit is 1 minute."
+  "body": "In current implementation, Cron shorthands (@hourly, @daily, @weekly...) are not supported, and a minimal scheduling time unit is 1 minute.", "title": "Cron shorthands"
 }
 [/block]